Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation

-We refrain to impose optimality with respect to all dynamic strategies for several reasons.
-First, such an assumption would conflict with our very objective to quantify the gains or losses of the actual revenue management, compared to alternative scenarios.
-By definition, assuming a strong form of optimality would result in gains against most simpler pricing strategies.
+We refrain from imposing strong optimality for several reasons.
+First, this would result in gains against most simpler pricing strategies, conflicting with our very objective of quantifying the gains or losses of the actual revenue management compared to alternative scenarios.
 Second and related to the first point, it seems restrictive in our setting to assume that the optimal dynamic strategy was adopted.
 As discussed in Section \ref{sub:revenue management}, the revenue management applied simplified rules (increasing fares from 12 predetermined fare classes), which can at best approach the optimal solution.
-The distributions of the observed highest fare class and per-class sales in Figures \ref{fig:highest_used} and \ref{fig:per_sales} also suggest suboptimality of the current pricing strategy.
-Note that seat allocation decisions were subject to the manager's manual intervention, which could be a source of suboptimality.\footnote{See \cite{cho2018optimal,cho2019semi} and \cite{phillips2021pricing} for evidence of suboptimality due to human management.} Also, computing the optimal dynamic strategy under the simplified rules is still a very complicated dynamic programming problem.
-While \cite{Feng_Xiao_00} have proposed an algorithm for computing the solution for a homogeneous Poisson process, little has been done so far for the non-homogeneous case, to our knowledge.
-Finally, given that iDTGV is publicly owned, it may have constraints on, e.g., load or social welfare, which would be violated under revenue maximization but remain compatible with Assumption \ref{hyp:weak_opt}.
+Third, given that iDTGV is a subsidiary of publicly-owned SNCF, it may have constraints on, e.g., load or social welfare, which would be violated under revenue maximization but remain compatible with Assumption \ref{hyp:weak_opt}.
+Finally, there may also exist managerial reasons that lead to the lack of strong optimality in the observed scenario.\footnote{For instance, seat allocation decisions were subject to the manager's manual intervention, which could be a source of suboptimality.
+See \cite{cho2018optimal,cho2019semi} and \cite{phillips2021pricing} for evidence of suboptimality due to human management.
+Besides, computing the optimal dynamic strategy is still a notoriously complicated dynamic programming problem despite the simplified rules.
+While \cite{Feng_Xiao_00} have proposed an algorithm for computing the solution for a homogeneous Poisson process, little has been done so far for the non-homogeneous case, to our knowledge.}